- Rating: Good

-- Conditions: For updates on fishing and launching conditions, call the recorded Bear Lake hotline at 435-946-8501.
-Remember, in order to keep a cutthroat trout from Bear Lake it must have a healed fin clip (usually the adipose fin).
-If you catch a cutthroat with all of it's fins intact — even if it's tagged — you must release it.
-In order to maintain the fishery, consider releasing large lake trout.
-In Bear Lake, lake trout can easily live more than 35 years.
+- Conditions: Bear Lake is a great fishery for cutthroat trout, lake trout, Bonneville cisco and Bear Lake whitefish.
+Some of the lake trout are more than 35 years old!
+Please consider releasing large lake trout in order to maintain the fishery.
+And remember: if you want to keep a cutthroat trout from Bear Lake, it must have a healed fin clip (usually the adipose fin).
+If you catch a cutthroat with all of its fins intact — even if it's tagged — you must release it.

 - Location: Northern Utah

 - Directions: From Logan, drive 38 miles east on Highway 89

 - Elevation: 5,924 feet

 - Hours: No restrictions

 - Regulations: To see what statewide or special regulations apply to this waterbody, please read the current Fishing Guidebook.

 - Site amenities: Open to fishing for all ages

 - Handicap access: This lake has handicap access in certain areas.

 - Site description: Bear Lake provides a cold-water sport fishery mainly for cutthroat and lake trout.
 A Utah or Idaho fishing license is valid on the entire lake.